senyehor/api_with_bot/README.md

 1. Install [docker](https://docs.docker.com/engine/install/)
 2. Copy project `git clone https://github.com/senyehor/api_with_bot.git` and enter the directory
 3. Fill all *.env.template files with your data, removing .template extension
-4. Just `sudo docker compose up -d`
+4. Just `sudo docker compose up` to run the project
 5. To have some data pre-populated run `chmod +x db/insert_into_db.sh && ./db/insert_into_db.sh`